 Moreover, it is a ridiculous argument: the very industry that caused the financial collapse, economic crisis, and trillions of dollars in costs - many that continue to this day - now claims that it cannot be re-regulated to prevent it from causing yet another crisis if the costs it must bear are too great.
 That is irrational.
-The American people, taxpayer, Treasury, and economy have to be protected from Wall Street; Wall Street doesn't have to be protected from regulation.
-In fact, Wall Street must be re-regulated because when it is deregulated and unregulated it causes financial collapse, economic crisis, and trillions of dollars in costs - all of which the American taxpayers have to pay.
+The American people, taxpayer, Treasury, and economy have to be protected from Wall Street; Wall Street doesn't have to be protected from regulated because when it is deregulated and unregulated it causes financial collapse, economic crisis, and trillions of dollars in costs - all of which the American taxpayers have to pay.